erroronline1/caro/readme.md

     * Records partially relay on an identifier.
 This identifier is currently implemented as a QR-code that can be exported, printed and read with the integrated scanner.
 Sticky identifier labels can be used to mark any components of a product during production.
     * also see [Records](#records)
 * ISO 13485 7.6 Surveillance and measuring equipment control
-    * Dedicated forms make use of an identifier like production forms.
+    * Dedicated forms make use of an identifier, like production forms.
 Measuring equipment may each have assigned their distinct identifier.
-    * Adding a form component to adress scheduling helps with future events that will show up and alert user groups where reasonable.
+    * Adding a form component to address scheduling helps with future events that will show up and alert user groups where reasonable.
 * ISO 13485 8.2.4 Internal audit
     * The audit module aquires data from the application and is partially able to export
         * records of product incorporation.
 If currently ordered products miss an incorporation there will be a note.